oliiviak/Data_Science_Capstone_Project/Data Preprocessing/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-Preliminary data cleaning of the Kaggle dataset followed <a href="https://medium.com/analytics-vidhya/exchange-rate-prediction-part-1-276b6cd5338" target="_blank">this</a> tutorial, and so was not explicitly mentioned, as it can be comprehensively referenced from the linked article.
+Preliminary data cleaning of the Kaggle dataset followed <a href="https://medium.com/analytics-vidhya/exchange-rate-prediction-part-1-276b6cd5338" target="_blank">this</a> tutorial, and so was not explicitly mentioned as it can be comprehensively referenced from the linked article.

 ----------------------------------------------------------------------------------------------------------------------------